luciarevaliente/Kmeans_Parallel_Programming_using_OpenMP_OpenACC_CUDA/README.md

 ## Project Description

 Final project for the Parallel Programming course (2023-24).
 The objective is to design and implement parallel versions of the K-means clustering algorithm to reduce the number of colors in a bitmap image.
-The project involves using different parallel programming approaches, including shared memory (OpenMP) and accelerators (OpenACC/CUDA).
+The project involves using different parallel programming approaches, including shared memory (OpenMP), accelerators (OpenACC/CUDA), and distributed memory (MPI).

 ### Key Features

 - **K-means Algorithm**: An unsupervised machine learning algorithm used for clustering data points.
 - **Pixel Clustering**: Application of K-means to group pixels in an image based on their RGB values.
-- **Parallel Implementations**: Development of parallel versions using OpenMP and OpenACC/CUDA to improve performance.
+- **Parallel Implementations**: Development of parallel versions using OpenMP, OpenACC, CUDA, and MPI to improve performance.
 - **Performance Analysis**: Evaluation of the speedup and efficiency of the parallel implementations.

 ### Parallelization Methods

 - **OpenMP**: Utilizes shared memory parallelism to distribute the workload across multiple CPU cores.
 This involves parallelizing loops and tasks to minimize execution time.
-- **OpenACC/CUDA**: Uses accelerators such as GPUs to offload compute-intensive parts of the algorithm.
-OpenACC provides a high-level approach to parallelization, while CUDA allows for fine-grained control over GPU execution.
+- **OpenACC**: Provides a high-level approach to parallelization, allowing code to be offloaded to GPUs with minimal changes.
+- **CUDA**: Offers fine-grained control over GPU execution, enabling significant acceleration of compute-intensive parts of the algorithm.
-- **MPI:** Uses distributed memory parallelism to enable communication between multiple processors across different nodes, allowing the algorithm to scale efficiently on large clusters.
+- **MPI**: Uses distributed memory parallelism to enable communication between multiple processors across different nodes, allowing the algorithm to scale efficiently on large clusters.

 ## Contributions